SAY: The Stuttering Association for the Young

 It takes a village

-Importantly, you and other adults in a child’s world can be role models for resilience.
+Who is in your child’s village?
+Creating a team of people surrounding your child that “get” stuttering is essential.
+This team should include family members, friends, teachers, etc. Importantly, you and other adults in a child’s world can be role models for resilience.
 Take time to consider how you respond to hard situations.
 Can you show patience and empathy to others?
 Can you find the positive when things don’t go as planned?
-Can you be okay with your mistakes, and take responsibility for your actions?
+Can you be okay with your mistakes and take responsibility for your actions?

 Your children will see these things in you, and it will help them to better understand themselves as they go to school and develop into independent young adults.